Clayworks Conditions of Sale

 (d) not enter into any arrangement or agreement the effect of which is the creation of security or any other kind of encumbrance over the Products in favour of any third parties.

 8.3 Before ownership of the Products passes to the Buyer, the Buyer shall return the Products on demand or otherwise the Seller shall be entitled to recover the Products or any part thereof.
 For the purposes of exercising such rights the Seller, may enter the Buyer’s premises, and any other address where the Products are located, at any time in order to recover the Products.
 Products recovered shall be credited against all sums owing by the Buyer to the Seller, including costs of recovery, as the Seller may determine.

 9. Price and Payment

-9.1 The price of the Products will be the price stated in the Written Confirmation and confirmed in the invoice.
+9.1 The price of the Products will be the price stated in the quotation and confirmed in Written Confirmation.